-Apart from the fact Michael Jordan is one of the greatest basketball players of all time, he was passionate about golf and gambling.
-His competitive nature was at full swing at almost anything he ever did, but especially when it comes to the activities mentioned above.
+Apart from the fact, Michael Jordan is one of the greatest basketball players of all time; he was passionate about golf and gambling.
+His competitive nature was in full swing at almost anything he ever did, but especially when it comes to the activities mentioned above.
 In a recent interview for McNeil & Parkins Show, Blackhawks legend Jeremy Roenick told a story when he and Jordan played golf back in 1992.

-The regular season was coming to an end, but the two decided to play golf, to be more accurate 36-holes while drinking quite a bit alcohol despite the fact Jordan had a game that night.
+The regular season was coming to an end, but the two decided to play golf, to be more accurate, 36-holes while drinking quite a bit of alcohol, although Jordan had a game that night.
 According to Roenick, Jordan’s initial idea was to play 18-holes, but since he got the best of Jordan, they decided to play an additional 18-holes.

 Jordan couldn’t stand the fact he lost in gold to Roenick, so he said that he would put on a show that night against the Cavaliers.
 He said the Bulls win by 20 and that he will score at least 40 points.

 “He goes, ‘I’ll tell you what.
 I’ll bet you that we’ll win by 20 points, and I have more than 40 [points].’
 I’m like, ‘Done.
 Son of a gun goes out and scores 52, and they win by 26 points or something.”Jeremy Roenick, via McNeil & Parkins Show